joshualapoll/careers/README.md

 # Careers @ Answer.ky

-  We're a in San Francisco startup using Deep Learning in the Education space.
+  We're a San Francisco startup using Deep Learning in the Education space.
 The founding team moved to Brisbane as part of an Advanced Queensland Grant, and are looking to build a talented team to help ramp up growth!

 interested in applying?  please submit a PR to this repo with something you're proud of